ibm-cloud-docs/Cloudant/api/http.md

 ```
 {: codeblock}

-_Example of sending a gzip-encoded request body to create a document, using the command line:_
+*Example of sending a gzip-encoded request body to create a document, using the command line*

 ```sh
 curl https://example.cloudant.com/db/doc \